-On arrival in Beijing Daxing or Beijing Capital Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
-Together with all other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel.
+Fly overnight to Beijing, the capital of China, for a 4-night stay.
+On arrival in Beijing Capital International Airport on day 2, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+Together with other group members who may be arriving at a similar time, transfer around 1 hour to your hotel.
+The rest of the day is at leisure.
+A tour introduction will be held in the hotel either this evening or the next day.